CrystalChun/oci-capi-operator-test/internal/components/README.md

 # Components

-These are all of the components this operator will deploy.
+The components this operator will deploy.

 Each component encapsulates all of the subcomponents required to deploy it.